Can’t we simply use the terms 'fitness' or 'physical fitness' instead?

 Why 'Health-Related?'
 Let's read on and find out:

-Many in the health and fitness industry nowadays use the term Health-Related Fitness.
-But is it being used in the way it was intended?
+Many trainers and clients in the health and fitness industries nowadays use the term Health-Related Fitness.
+But is it being used in the way it was first intended?

-The main reason stems from the fact that most health and fitness definitions and terms are used inconsistently, often referring to differing aspects or notions (the FAQ Page also takes a look at some of the other commonly used fitness terms and exercise terminology).
+In fact, most fitness definitions, terms, aspects and notions end up being used inconsistently and/or erroneously.
+(The FAQ Page also takes a look at some of the other commonly used fitness terms and exercise terminology.)

-There is no reliable guide for Health and Fitness professionals to measure "physical fitness", because the term has been so loosely and inconsistently defined.
-It is in this light that one should consider the concept of Health-Related Fitness.
+There is no reliable guide for Health and Fitness professionals to measure 'physical fitness', because the term has been so loosely and inconsistently defined.
+It is in this light, that we should consider the concept of Health-Related Fitness.